• Skip to primary navigation

 And this year seems to be worse than usual.
 If your home is having the same issue, try growing these plants around your home to kick the mosquitoes to the curb.

 If you’re like us and you don’t want to pollute your outdoor living area with lots of chemicals, then take a look at this list of plants that will work.
-If you are finding mosquito larvae, there are ways to get ride of them!

 If you don’t a green thumb and don’t want to worry about plants, you might want to try Thermocell’s new LIV Smart Mosquito Repellant System.
 We plan on getting one of these shortly to go along with our plants since our Florida warm and humid weather has non-stop mosquitos.